huntermitchell123/website/README.md

 To replicate something like this, it is highly recommended to use Docker, as that makes the distribution much easier.
 I also realized that using Tensorflow Lite uses a lot less memory and disk space for the face prediction model.
 I'm hosting with Render because it's the only free service which provides custom domains and SSL, which is needed for the web app.

+For the routing to work correctly, I have Render using the domain huntermitchell.net instead of www.huntermitchell.net.
+Render will automatically add a redirect from the www domain.
+I also have all the routing in the code use huntermitchell.net.
+And in my domain provider (NameCheap), I have an extra redirect from www.huntermitchell.net to huntermitchell.net.
+If I don't have all of this, the main bug that I've encountered is a CORS error like "Access to XMLHttpRequest at 'https://huntermitchell.net/project' from origin 'https://www.huntermitchell.net' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource." when trying to predict age or gender, which leads you to believe the error is more complicated than simple DNS routing.